-- Timelines for both a March, 2020 election and November, 2020 election to amend the charter; and - Steps and timeline in general for Council to take Council action to go to district elections via passage of the Ordinance (the Ordinance timeline): - 1.
-The CVRA requires a minimum of two public hearings during the initial process prior to the drafting of preliminary Council district maps by the City's demographer: the City held three.
-The first three noticed public hearing on district voting were held on May 21, 2019, June 13, 2019, and June 18, 2019. - 2.
+- Timelines for both a March 2020 election and November 2020 election to amend the charter; and - Steps and timeline in general for Council to take Council action to go to district elections via passage of the Ordinance (the Ordinance timeline):

+- 1. The CVRA requires a minimum of two public hearings during the initial process prior to the drafting of preliminary Council district maps by the City's demographer.
+The City held three.
+The first three noticed public hearings on district voting were held on May 21, 2019, June 13, 2019, and June 18, 2019. - 2.
 The CVRA also requires a minimum of two public hearings during the initial process after draft maps have been published.
 The City held a public hearing on August 6, August 17, and September 17.
-The September 17 public hearing was the first of the scheduled public hearings to discuss election sequencing; it was also discussed on October 1 and October 15.
+The September 17 public hearing was the first of the scheduled public hearings to discuss election sequencing.
+Election sequencing was also discussed in October and November 5.
 New maps have been produced by NDC, and the City still has Compass Demographics' "Draft" maps to consider.
 NDC's maps do not supplant the original maps but are additional maps for the Council's consideration. - 3.
-Therefore, two public hearings have been conducted after the maps were drawn (August 6 and August 17), and four (September 17, October 1, October 15 and this meeting) will have discussed District Election Sequencing relative to the draft maps; after this public hearings the Council may introduce an ordinance for first reading at any time.
-Pursuant to the language in the law, the introduction of the Districting Ordinance should be conducted as its own separately-noticed public hearing; plus, the second reading adopting the ordinance should also be conducted as a noticed public hearing.

-4. It is also anticipated that a special election may be held in March 2020 for the voters to consider an amendment to the City Charter removing the at-large language from the Charter.
+Therefore, two public hearings have been conducted after the maps were drawn (August 6 and August 17), and four (September 17, October 1, October 15 and this meeting) will have discussed election sequencing relative to the draft maps; after this public hearing the Council may introduce an ordinance for first reading at any time.
+Pursuant to the language in the law, the introduction of the Districting Ordinance should be conducted as its own separately-noticed public hearing; plus, the second reading adopting the ordinance should also be conducted as a noticed public hearing. - 4.
+It is also anticipated that a special election may be held in March or November 2020 for the voters to consider an amendment to the City Charter to change the requirements for the election of City councilmembers from at large to district elections.
 If adopted by the City Council, the first by-district elections for the City Council would occur in November 2020, with two of the new districts up for election; the other two districts would be up in 2022.

-With the additional maps from NDC, the Council has asked for additional public workshops spread out through the community, somewhat similar to the August 17 public hearing held at the Community Center, though even more informal and interactive.
+With the additional maps from NDC, the Council has asked for additional public workshops throughout the community, similar to the August 17 public hearing held at the Community Center, though even more informal and interactive.
+Three workshops have been conducted so far, facilitated by Staff.
+Several more are scheduled in November and December.